 Bachelor of Science

-The undergraduate curriculum leads to the Bachelor of Science with a major in occupational therapy.
-Although professional study begins either during the junior year or in the summer preceding the senior year, students may apply to the major at any time.
-Successful completion of the Master of Arts degree and successful completion of a minimum of 24 full-time weeks of clinical fieldwork are required for eligibility to sit for the National Board for Certification in Occupational Therapy.
+The undergraduate curriculum leads to the Bachelor of Science with a major in Occupational Therapy.
+Although professional study begins during the junior year, most students apply to the major as incoming freshmen.
+Students may apply any time prior to May 15 of the sophomore year.
+Students majoring in occupational therapy can earn a USC master’s degree in occupational therapy with just one additional year instead of the traditional two years, substantially reducing their overall cost of education and preparing them sooner for the National Board Certification in Occupational Therapy® (NBCOT) examination.
+Successful completion of the Master of Arts degree and successful completion of a minimum of 24 full-time weeks of clinical fieldwork are required for eligibility to sit for the NBCOT examination.
 Certification from the board and licensure (most states) are required to practice as an occupational therapist.
 (See here for a description of the M.A. degree program.)

-Application Procedures for Incoming Freshman and Transfer Applicants
+Admission Criteria and Application Procedures for Incoming Freshmen

 Admission Criteria for Current USC Students